snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ![](image/bind-it-app.png)

-- Next, open the `Applications/Deployments` view and verify that a second deployment of the has bee triggered
+- Next, open the `Applications/Deployments` view and verify that a second deployment of the has been triggered

 ![](image/backend-redeployed.png)